-- 1 the financial statements as set out on pages 2 to 9, satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012 and; - a.
+- 1 the financial statements as set out on pages 2 to 9, satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012 and Australian Charities and Not-for-profits Commission Regulations 2022; - a.
 Comply with Australian Accounting Standards applicable to the Entity; and - b.
-Give a true and fair view of the financial position of the Registered Entity as at 30 June 2023 and of its performance for the year ended on that date. - 2 There are reasonable grounds to believe that the Registered Entity will be able to pay its debts as and when they become due and payable.
+Give a true and fair view of the financial position of the Registered Entity as at 30 June 2024 and of its performance for the year ended on that date. - 2 There are reasonable grounds to believe that the Registered Entity will be able to pay its debts as and when they become due and payable.

-This statement is signed in accordance with subsection 60.15 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+This statement is signed in accordance with subsection 60.15(2) of the Australian Charities and Not-for-profits Commission Regulations 2022.